dcmlr/kitti360_ros_player/README.md

 ## Notes / Todos

-If you have comments on this or would like to contribute please send me an email (clemens.mosig@fu-berlin.de) or open a pull request.
+If you have comments on this or would like to contribute please email me (clemens.mosig@fu-berlin.de) or open a pull request.

 * **OXTS measurements**: We are not yet publishing these.
 * **Camera Intrinsics**: We are not sure 100% sure whether the camera intrinsics are published correctly (see NOTEs in code).